 - Drilling Field Professional

-Job Demand for Rotary Drill Operators
+Are There Job Opportunities for Rotary Drill Operators?

 The states with the most job growth for Drill Operator are Wyoming, North Dakota, and Georgia.
 Watch out if you plan on working in West Virginia, Nebraska, or Indiana.
 These states have the worst job growth for this type of profession.

-Drill Operator Salary
+Drill Operator Average Salary

 The typical yearly salary for Rotary Drill Operators is somewhere between $32,110 and $87,790.

 Rotary Drill Operators who work in Alaska, Indiana, or North Dakota, make the highest salaries.

 Below is a list of the median annual salaries for Rotary Drill Operators in different U.S. states.